DietkeSt/ux-ventures/README.md

 - The paid services could be implemented for the call-book and resource sections.
 - This would involve implementing a solution for direct online payments when users want to download content or book a coaching call.

+#### Further Improvements

+- Make sure to do further accessibility testing with tools like the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
+- Include a fully functioning form without the help of tools like [Sheetmonkey](https://sheetmonkey.io/).
+- Improve commit messages by keeping them shorter, as I went above the character limit from time to time.
+- Also use the correct filepath when adding commits, instead of just using "add ."

 <br>

 ## Testing